-For reflective paper # 2: Based on the lessons that you have received since class 1 and your text (Social Welfare in Canadian Society), name a social welfare policy that affects your practice in your specialization, review the policy and summarize its main points, explain why you chose this policy, and how does it affect your practice; what is good about this policy and what are the challenges of this policy and how to address the (policy change or not).
-Use two or more academic references (from ProQuest or Gale) to support your answer.
+Based on the lessons that you have received since class 1 and your text (Social Welfare in Canadian Society), name a social welfare policy that affects your practice in your specialization, review the policy and summarize its main points, explain why you chose this policy, and how does it affect your practice; what is good about this policy and what are the challenges of this policy and how to address them.
+Complete this reflective paper of 1000 - 1200 words covering: Introduction, Main Body, Summary and Conclusion.
+You are required to write this paper in an APA format.
+Use four or more academic references (from ProQuest or Gale) to support your answer.
 Students will be evaluated according to the attached Reflective Paper Rubric.